This is part 4 in my cryptocurrency educational series.

 Is crypto really secure?
 Can I trust my hard-earned money to live on a blockchain?

-This has been the Wild West, but it’s getting much safer.
+Crypto has certainly gone through some growing pains over the past decade, but it’s getting much safer.

 A lot of brilliant people are constantly working to bolster the security of the major blockchains.